pensjonatus/flash-fiction/blog/tyranny.md

 ---
-title: 'Tyranny'
+title: Tyranny
 date: '2012-03-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The bearded guy leaned over the kid.
 The kid was on the ground, spitting blood.